VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 1. Termination Protection only prevent termination by API (AWS console and CLI also use API), and does not prevent you from terminating an instance by initiating shutdown from the instance with shutdown behavior set to `Terminate`.
 2. Once an instance is launched, the user cannot change the availability zone of that instance unless he creates an AMI of that instance and launches a new instance from it.
 3. AMI ID is different for different region even the image is the same.
+4. *InstanceLimitExceeded* error occur when you have reached the limit on the number of instances that you can launch in a region.
+5. *InsufficientInstanceCapacity* error occur when AWS does not currently have enough available On-Demand capacity to service your request.
 ### Scheduled instance ([Reference](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-scheduled-instances.html))
 1. Scheduled instance cannot be stopped or rebooted, only manual termination is allowd.
 After terminated for a few minutes, it can be relaunch again.
 2. Scheduled instance is terminated three minutes before the end of the current scheduled time period.